goauthentik/authentik/website/blog/2023-06-13-building-apps-with-scale-in-mind/item.md

 ## Putting it All Together (and testing it!)

 We’ve covered the primary strategies and techniques for building scalable applications, from architecture to asynchronous processing.
-By incorporating these principles and strategies into the app development process, you can build robust, scalable applications that can handle increased user demand, adapt to growing requirements, and provide a seamless user experience even as the app grows in size and complexity.
+By incorporating these principles and strategies into the app development process, you can build robust, scalable applications that can handle increased user demand, adapt to growing requirements, and provide a seamless user experience even as the application grows in size and complexity.